jet76/CSCI-135/Assignment 4/README.md

 Below 5% max (%) :    54.441321
 ```

+**Extra-credit.** Using only the audio provided in the [audio.zip](audio.zip) file, create an audio mashup.
+Submit your single best artistic creation along with the step-by-step commands used to generate it.
+The best mixes will be added to the hall of fame for this assignment.
+You may add additional effects to AudioEffects if it aids in the creation of your masterpiece.
+There are many additional sound effects you could add such as fading in/out, adjusting pitch, averaging samples, adding random noise, etc.

 ---

 This README was adapted from an assignment page at Montana Tech: https://katie.cs.mtech.edu/classes/archive/f13/csci135/assign/audio/